AsyncSpaghettiDev/Hashing/README.md

 # Hashing
-Hash Algorithm to create index
+Hash Algorithm to create index for database fields